 Lurainya’s “Day of Dance”

 A day for all women!
 She and guest instructors will be teaching a full day of Bellydance and movement meditation courses in Doylestown.
-Register now!
+Registration is now closed.
+Not accepting walk-ins.

 Doors open: 12:30pm